yuahmed/dig245-unbranding/README.md

 ### Design

-Follow the prompt in Chapter 3 of Critical Web Design to create a design that unbrands a corporate identity based.
+Follow the prompt in Chapter 3 of Critical Web Design to create a design that unbrands a corporate identity.

 ### Code